arrowtype/blog/posts/2021-04-26--name-sans-v05/index.md

 To understand Name Sans, it is essential to first have an idea of what **optical sizing** is.
 The optical sizes of a typeface are made to preserve its design intent at different sizes.

 ![Name Sans Optical Sizes](name_sans-opsz_a.svg)
+*The x-height, contrast, and overall proportions are subtly adjusted along the Optical Size axis, to look as good as possible at large sizes while also providing comfortable readability in Text*

 This is fairly similar to font weight, which are made to preserve the design of a typeface at different relative levels of thickness or density.
 And, like font weight, there is no single answer to how every typeface should be designed for different sizes.
 Generally, though, there are some common strategies: